plone/documentation/working-with-content/managing-content/ploneformgen/embedding.rst

 the form's real location or somewhere else, you can override the action by setting the 'action' attribute on the 'embedded' view.

-*Known limitation*: Embedded forms have no way of injecting javascript or CSS into the page head like their standalone counterparts.
+*Known limitation*: Embedded forms have no way of injecting JavaScript or CSS into the page head like their standalone counterparts.